 So not only is editorial style photography a competitive field, but it's also one that has been diminished to some extent by crowdsourcing.

 Most editorial shutterbugs rely on other means to make their big bucks.
 Many moonlight as commercial photographers to supplement their income.
 Others work for as many publications are they possibly can, and they also sell their images to stock companies.

-Editorial style photography is a rewarding career and a fascinating type of the artform.
-There are few better ways to exercise your creative vision and create transformational and impactful images.
+Editorial style photography is a rewarding career and a fascinating type of artform.
+There are a few better ways to exercise your creative vision and create transformational and impactful images.